eki-177/abyme/README.md

 - `add_association` became `add_associated_record`
 - `remove_association` became `remove_associated_record`

+The former method names will be deprecated soon.
 If you update, don't forget to change those !
 All changes are reflected in the README below.

 ## Installation